artoo-corporation/D2-Cloud/scripts/README.md

 ```

 Output:
 - Summary of rows processed (updated/errors)
+- Confirmation that token_lookup values were cleared
 - NEW_JWK_AES_KEY printed to stdout

 Next steps:
+1) Local `.env` file is automatically updated with the new key
-1) Set `JWK_AES_KEY` in your service environment to the printed NEW key
+2) Set `JWK_AES_KEY` in your **production/server** environment to the printed NEW key
-2) Restart the API
+3) Restart the API
-3) Expect one slow request per existing API token the first time it’s used (we automatically backfill `token_lookup` so subsequent requests are fast)
+4) Expect one slow request per existing API token the first time it's used (we automatically backfill `token_lookup` so subsequent requests are fast)

+**Important**: This script now automatically clears all `token_lookup` values when rotating the AES key, preventing authentication latency issues that would occur if stale lookup values were left in the database.

 Expectations & side-effects:
 - RSA keys and `kid` values remain the same; clients keep working